 }

-// Once the Datadog React Native SDK for RUM is initialized, you need to setup view tracking to be able to see data in the RUM dashboard
+// Once the Datadog React Native SDK for RUM is initialized, you need to setup view tracking to be able to see data in a dashboard

-To control the data your application sends to Datadog RUM, you can specify a sampling rate for RUM sessions while initializing the RUM React Native SDK as a percentage between 0 and 100.
-You can specify the rate with the config.sampleRate parameter.
+To control the data your application sends to Datadog RUM, you can specify a sampling rate for RUM sessions.
+To set this rate, use the config.sessionSamplingRate parameter and specify a percentage between 0 and 100.

 User interactions tracking